hao203/rmarkdown-YAML/readme.md

 # Terminology and norms

 -   R lang – use upper case letter `R`
--   Rmd – capitalizes the first letter for `Rmd` files
+-   Rmd – capitalize the first letter for `Rmd`
 -   R Markdown – the R Markdown module or notebook of Rstudio
 -   rmarkdown – the package of `rmarkdown`
 -   YAML – /ˈjæməl/ a recursive acronym for “YAML Ain’t Markup Language”
 -   YAML header/metadata – the settings data written by YAML in Rmd header
--   All the YAML metadata are `lower case letters` except file paths or file names
+-   All the YAML metadata are `lower case letters` except arguments, file paths or file names

 # Basic

 ## Syntax

-### Data Structure
+### Data structure

 > Source: ymlthis package(Barrett and Iannone 2021) vignette